jithinjosejacob/FacebookSignUp/README.md

 # FacebookSignUp
 Sample Project for SignUp a Facebook Account

+Technology Used - This project uses Selenium Java(IDE - Eclipse) This project has been created using Cucumber Framework using Gherkins which follows Behaviour Driven Development

 This Project has been created based on 3 Assumptions

 Assumption 1: https://www.facebook.com/ has a Signup Page